 Stumptown is synonymous with the third wave of coffee—a 21st-century rise in small boutique roasters.
 The Portland-born company crafts several delicious whole-bean varieties, as well as individual bottles of cold brew.
 Hair Bender is the most popular blend (and the first one Stumptown ever made); its flavor is intricate and unique, teeming with notes of sweet cherry and rich fudge.
 Other popular options include Holler Mountain, House Blend, and the decaffeinated Trapper Creek.

 Stumptown is more expensive than many brands found in the grocery store, but the cost isn't outrageous.
-Plus, the quality and care put into the coffee is evident in every cup you drink.
+Plus, the quality and care put into the coffee are evident in every cup you drink.
 One issue to watch out for is that some customers who received batches from third-party vendors said the Stumptown coffee was either nearing or past its expiration date.
 This was not the majority's buying experience, however, and coffee ordered from the brand website remains as fresh and tasty as ever.

 Runner-Up, Best Overall: Intelligentsia Coffee